mrwadams/galactic-stargazer/README.md

 ## Usage 🖥️

-- After setup, the Galactic StarGazer will display statistics from the configured GitHub repositories.
+- After setup, the Galactic Unicorn will display statistics from the configured GitHub repositories.
 - Use the built-in buttons on the Galactic Unicorn to adjust the brightness as needed.

 ## Customisation 🎨

-- **Repository Selection:** Modify the repositories list in `main.py to display your desired GitHub repositories.
+- **Repository Selection:** Modify the repositories list in `main.py` to display your desired GitHub repositories.
 - **Display Settings:** Change pen colors and other settings in `main.py` to customise the look of your display.

 ## Troubleshooting 🔧